ministryofjustice/security-guidance/docs/ost/ithc.md

 # How to reach us

-Should you have any further queries about the ITHC process then please don't hesitate to contact the Cyber Security, Privacy and Live Service Delivery Team on:
+Should you have any further queries about the ITHC process then please don't hesitate to contact the Cyber Security team:

 [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk)